Work About Resume Contact

 Prototype

-Built interactive wireframes in Figma for a tablet-based app.
+Built interactive wireframes in Figma for a mobile app.
 Features included a customizable dashboard (preferred colors, fonts like OpenDyslexic typeface), a guided reading mode with audio narration and text highlighting, and offline functionality for low-connectivity regions.

 5